hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 # Distributed Training & Inference Workflows using BigDL

 Learn to use BigDL to easily build and seamlessly scale distributed training and inference workflows for TensorFlow and PyTorch.
-This page takes the recsys workflows for Neural Collaborative Filtering (NCF) model as an example.
+This page takes the recsys workflows for Neural Collaborative Filtering (NCF) as an example.

 Check out more workflow examples and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).